-SDK not integrated: Our SDK has not been integrated in the app or a live video view has not yet been reported in our dashboard.
+SDK not integrated: Our SDK has not been integrated in the app or a live impression has not yet been reported in our dashboard.
 Once a live view is reported, this status requirement will be fulfilled.

 Active zone status bar: This bar indicates the number of zones in the app and divides the bar by color based on the status of each zone.
-Green indicates the zone/s have live ads enabled.
-Red indicates the zone/s have test ads enabled.
+Green indicates the zone/s are active and have live ads enabled.
+Red indicates the zone/s are active and have test ads enabled.
 Grey indicates the zone/s are inactive and will not receive ads.
-This view will not appear until you have provided your app’s Market ID and you’ve completed the SDK integration, and a live impression has been reported in the app.
+This view will not appear until your app’s store bundle ID has been linked, you’ve completed the SDK integration, and a live impression has been reported in the app.

 — Ad Zone Status

 There are three states your app’s zones can fall under.
 The following is an explanation of each zone status.

 Testing: This is the default status of your newly created zone.
 It indicates that your zone is currently receiving test ads.

 Active: Your zone will enter active status once you manually disable test ads on the edit zone page.
 In this state, your zone will receive live ads.